sosy-lab/java-smt/doc/Getting-started.md

 See `Example-Maven-Project` for more information and a working example.
 See `Example-Maven-Web-Project` for more information about a Dynamic-Web-Project runnable by Tomcat 9.

-Shared object for _other solvers would have to be installed manually_: see the section "Manual Installation" below.
+Shared object for _other solvers still need to be installed manually_: see the section "Manual Installation" below.

 ### Manual Installation